cmelchior/jervis-ffb/docs/architecture.md

 6. If Kotlin Multiplatform ends up being a dead end.
 The code can still run as-is on both Android and the JVM.

-## Why Jervis?

-As a homage to the original creator of Blood Bowl: Jervis Johnson.
-Who would be better at playing Blood Bowl, than the man who invented it.

-Also, it sounds similar to J.A.R.V.I.S, the A.I from the Marvel Universe, so it also a funny play of words.

 ## How is the rules implemented?

-The rules are implemented in `modules/game-model`.
+The rules are implemented in `modules/jervis-model`.

 ...